$S^3$: Sign-Sparse-Shift Reparametrization for Effective Training of Low-bit Shift Networks: Introduction

 To address these problems, in this work, we analyze the current training diagram of low-bit shift neural networks, and find that the accuracy degradation and the weight initialization sensitivity of the low-bit shift networks are caused by the design flaw of the weight quantizer during training.
 Specifically, training shift neural networks is different from training full-precision networks.
 The gradient-based optimization algorithms are designed for optimizing continuous variables, but the weights of shift neural networks are discrete values.
 To learn the discrete weights with a gradient-based approach, it is necessary to exploit weight re-parameterization.
 One of the most widely adopted discrete weight re-parameterization technique is using a quantizer function to map a continuous parameter $w\in \mathbb{R}$ to a discrete weight $w\in \{ {v_{1},v_{2},\cdots,v_{k}} \}$ with $k$ possible values.
 As the weight quantizers are generally non-differentiable functions, a gradient approximator, such as straight-through estimator \citep{bengio2013estimating}, is utilized to approximate their derivatives during training.
 Our analysis shows the quantizer leads to a severe gradient vanishing and weight sign freezing.

 In this paper, we design an effective training strategy to combat the gradient vanishing and weight sign freezing problem in low-bit shift networks.
 We first impose a dense weight priori during training, which equals maximizing the $\ell_{0}$ norm of the discrete weights.
 However, optimizing $\ell_{0}$ norm during training is a combinatorial problem, instead we propose \Sthree re-parameterization and regularize the sparsity parameter. \Sthree is a new technique which re-parameterizes the discrete weights of shift networks in a sign-sparse-shift, a 3-dimensional augmented parameter space to disentangle the roles of quantization values, and hopefully train more effectively thanks to more orthogonal axes in the augmented space.
+Although our method introduces extra parameters during training, its memory occupation under low-bit is slightly higher than the full-precision network since the additional memory overhead depends on the weight size.
+In contrast, the activation size dominates the training memory occupation, especially using a large batch size.

-We evaluate our approach on multiple datasets.
+We evaluate our approach on the ImageNet dataset.
 While all previous methods require at least 5-bit weight representation to achieve the same performance as the full-precision neural networks on large datasets such as ImageNet, our experimental results show that our proposed method surpasses all previous methods, pushes this boundary further to 3-bits.
 Besides, our approach requires no complicated weight initialization or training strategy.
 Moreover, we define two indices of weight dynamics, named weight sign variation rate (WSVR) and weight low-value rate (WLVR), and compare the trend of these two indices during the training process of different methods.
 Experiments show that the weight dynamics of the ternary weights trained with our proposed technique better align with the weight dynamics of full-precision weights than trained with a traditional quantizers.
 This desirable dynamics is caused by our re-parametrization, and is the key to efficient training.
 We hope that this opens the possibility for methods similar as \Sthree to be used in training low-bit networks.